 There were no payments to any related entities of the Board other than meeting fees and special assignment fees.

 d.
-Surveyors Board of Queensland Key management personnel compensation
+Key management personnel compensation

 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Board, directly or indirectly.